Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ### Indicator Lights

-Illuminates whenever a mode is selected on the respective countermeasure mode knob.
+Illuminates (5 and 8) whenever a mode is selected on the respective countermeasure mode knob.

 Can be rotated to dim and pressed to test.